Wild camping at the head of Borrowdale

 There was no sign of movement from the sole tent there as I crept past but it was still upright.
 The wind had evidently dropped in the night but there were no views to be had from here.
 The low cloud saw to that.

 With a bit of post-processing it came out quite well, the stubborn little tree acting as a good point of focus.
 And it was about as much sun as I saw on the whole trip.
 Having eaten breakfast and started off downhill again the rain started.
 And this time it didn’t stop.

 I did stop though, one last time at Stockley Bridge.

 I didn’t think there would be many people heading into the fells on this day, especially not so early.
 As a result this was a rare chance to take a photo of the bridge without having to pause while people walked past.
 However driving rain and a wet lens meant this was the only photo I took that was worth keeping.

 And with that I’d had enough of getting wet.
 Ten minutes later I was back in my dry, warm car driving home.

 Ok, so the night out wasn’t very comfortable and didn’t result in loads of photos.
 But this is the Lake District and it wouldn’t be same if it was sunny all the time.
 As is often said the water in the lakes has to come from somewhere!

 On the plus side there is now another entry in my list of wild camping spots in the Lakes.
-And, after going through the few photos I did take, more than one made in into my Lake District photo collection.
+And, after going through the few photos I did take, more than one made in into my collection of Lake District photographs.
 That’s more than I upload from most camping trips.

 Subscribe to my newsletter